pixie-io/pixie/README.md

 - **Bugs:** Something not working as expected?
 [Send a bug report](https://github.com/pixie-labs/pixie/issues/new?template=Bug_report.md).
 - **Features:** Need new Pixie capabilities?
 [Send a feature request](https://github.com/pixie-labs/pixie/issues/new?template=Feature_request.md).
-- **Views & Scripts Requests:** Need help building a live views or pxl scripts?
+- **Views & Scripts Requests:** Need help building a live view or pxl scripts?
 [Send a live view request](https://github.com/pixie-labs/pixie/issues/new?template=Live_view_request.md).
 - **PxL Scripts:** PxL scripts are used to extend Pixie functionality.
 They are an excellent way to contribute to golden debugging workflows.
 Look [here](pxl_scripts/README.md#Contributing) for more information.
 - **Pixienaut Community:** Interested in becoming a [Pixienaut](https://github.com/pixie-labs/pixie/tree/master/pixienauts) and in helping shape our community?
 [Apply here](https://pixielabs.ai/community/).